Transmortale – New Research on Death Transmortale – New Research on Death

 Cancellation policy:

-If you are unable to attend after registration, please notify us 7 days prior to the start of the conference.
-Otherwise we will have to charge you the full fee.
-You have the possibility to name a substitute participant free of charge at any time.
+If you are unable to attend after registration, please let us know at least seven days before the start of the conference.
+Otherwise we will have to charge the full fee.
+You have the option of nominating a replacement participant at any time free of charge.

 Central Institute and Museum for Sepulchral Culture, Kassel